GIVING HOPE AND A REAL CHANCE OF RECOVERY

 To read more about the Fund click here

-We welcome Companies, Trusts and Foundations to contact us who are looking to support projects that make an impact in the cancer and health area.
+We welcome Companies, Trusts and Foundations to contact us who are looking to support projects that make an impact in cancer and health area.
 We create long-term partnerships that deliver clear benefits to our partners as well as raising significant funds for us.
 Each relationship is unique and tailored so please get in touch with Shaira.

 There are currently a number of event sponsorship and project partnership opportunities available.
 Please take a look at the list below and get in touch for more information if a project matches your philanthropic dreams or meets your workplace’s giving guidelines.
 We also welcome any ideas that you may have.